Articles • Press • Books • Newsletter

 My contract rider asks for a wine glass to be supplied for me in the show.
 I balance the wine glass, full of water, on top of 8 cigar boxes stacked in a precarious pattern.
 Then, I balance the whole stack on my chin.
 After 5 seconds, I let the stack fall and catch the wine glass (usually).
 Well, this particular school didn't read the rider and were scrambling to come up with a "wine glass".
 They searched back stage and found a very old and fragile martini glass.
 I balanced the small glass on the stack and let it fall.
 As I caught the glass it disintegrated in my hand.
 The resulting cut ran 3 inches across my palm and yes, "I'm a bleeder".
 This happened 15 minutes into my 1 hour plus show.
 So I buck up and duct taped my hand together.
 As blood ran down my arm I entertained the crowd and created a beautiful red collage on the floor.
 Denny Dent eat your heart out.

 PERSONAL INJURY ASSURANCE (TAKE 2)

 As I'm being introduced, I'm warming up in my dressing room.
 To make more space I closed up a folding table and propped it up against the wall.
-Of coarse the table falls overs as I'm stretching in a backbend.
-Luckily it doesn't hit the floor since my face is there to stop it.
+Of course, the table falls over as I'm stretching in a backbend.
+Luckily, it doesn't hit the floor since my face is there to stop it.
 "Ladies and Gentlemen MARK NIZER."
-Slightly stunned but thinking I'm OK I run on stage.
-All is well except I can't believe I'm sweating already and I've only been on a few minutes and the crowd seems unusually quite.
+Slightly stunned, but thinking I'm OK, I run on stage.
+All is wel,l except I can't believe I'm sweating already and I've only been on a few minutes and the crowd seems unusually quite.
 I wipe away the sweat and realise why they are quite.
 I'm sweating blood.
 The gash across my hairline is dripping blood down my face.
-Duct tape once again curbs the flow until I get three stitches after the show.
+Duct tape once again curbs the flow, until I get three stitches after the show.